Example of Integrating a Network#

 import cno_test_integrate as cno #importing network created

-After importing all the necessary libraries and modules, we can intialize the thermodynamic conditions, intial compositions, the time span, and the algorithm or method we will be using to solve with.
+After importing all the necessary libraries and modules, we can initialize the thermodynamic conditions, initial compositions, the time span, and the algorithm or method we will be using to solve with.

 [5]: